 Today, after nearly two years of development, we are officially releasing the new version of MailPoet.
-Not only is it new and improved, it also comes with a free plan to send unlimited emails to up to 1,000 subscribers and includes all the Premium features.
+Not only is it new and improved, but it also comes with a free plan to send unlimited emails to up to 1,000 subscribers and includes all the Premium features.

 That’s right – MailPoet now offers an (optional) email sending service.
 This solves our users’ most common issue: emails going to the spam box, not the inbox.
 Intrigued?
 You can sign up to the sending service from directly within your MailPoet 3 plugin or on our website.